-determination depreciation of amortization charge depends on the useful lives for which judgements and estimations are required.
+The determination of depreciation and amortization charge depends on the useful lives for which judgements and estimations are required.
 The residual values, useful lives, and method of depreciation of property, plant and equipment and intangible assets are reviewed at each financial year end and adjusted prospectively, if appropriate.